fukamachi/caveman/README.markdown

           (incf (gethash :counter *session* 0))))
 ```

-Caveman2 stores the session data in-memory by default.
-To change it, specify `:store` to `:session` in "PROJECT_ROOT/app.lisp".
+Caveman2 stores session data in-memory by default.
+To change this, specify `:store` to `:session` in "PROJECT_ROOT/app.lisp".

-This example uses RDBMS to store it.
+This example uses RDBMS to store session data.

 ```diff
       '(:backtrace